wesbarnett/blog/_posts/2020-05-28-flask-actions.md

 Lastly, in your repository update `ansible/deploy/hosts` for your own domain.
 In the file replace the instance of `test.barnett.science` with your domain name (you could actually list several domain names if you wanted to deploy to several different servers).
-Note that although ansible allows IP addresses, the templates for this project expect this to be a domain name.
+Note that although Ansible allows IP addresses, the templates for this project expect this to be a domain name.
 You can also change the `app_name` from `flask-project` to whatever you desire, but it is not necessary.
 This is used as the systemd unit name that runs gunicorn as well as the directory of where the repository will be cloned.